nan-gogh/Metroid-Prime-4-Routing-Tool/README.md

 Custom markers are pure data in `data/customMarkers.js`; `data/markerUtils.js` centralizes localStorage load/save and import/export behavior.

-## UI / Interaction Notes

-- Icons: sidebar buttons use simple single-character dingbats (e.g., ↓, ↑, ✕, ➤) for consistency.
-- Press states: hover-based styles were replaced with `.pressed` class and pointer event handlers to avoid sticky hover states on mobile.
-- Route rendering: color is taken from `LAYERS.route.color` and animated via a dashed stroke whose offset is advanced using `requestAnimationFrame`.

 ## Browser Compatibility

 - Modern browsers with Canvas 2D API